goncaloroque30/GRAPE-Docs/docs/Application.md

 | Doc29 Profile     |           |                         |        |
 | Thrust Percentage |           | 0.5 &#8804; x &#8804; 1 |        |

-On import error: does not add the flight.

 #### Tracks 4D

 | Variable  | Mandatory | Constraint             | Unit   |